In March 2018, we found larvae from an exotic mosquito species, Culex sitiens, near the Kaipara Harbour, north of Auckland.

 It is known to transmit diseases such as Ross River virus.
 However, this is not a risk for New Zealand as this disease is not present here.
 Culex sitiens may also be able to transmit Japanese encephalitis but this has not been observed outside of a laboratory.

 How was it found?

 Culex sitiens larvae were found near the Kaipara Harbour in the Kawau Parua Inlet (north of Auckland).
 The larvae were found during regular surveillance as part of Biosecurity New Zealand’s National Saltmarsh Mosquito Surveillance Programme.
-Up to 19 November 2018, no adult mosquitoes have been found.

 Who to contact